wazuh/wazuh-documentation/source/getting-started/components/wazuh_agent.rst

 The Wazuh agent communication with the server takes place through a secure channel (TCP or UDP), providing data encryption and compression in real time.
 Additionally, it includes flow control mechanisms to avoid flooding, queueing events when necessary and protecting the network bandwidth.

-The registration of the Wazuh agent is necessary prior to connecting it to the server for the first time.
+The registration of the Wazuh agent is necessary prior to connect it to the server for the first time.
 This process provisions the agent with a unique pre-shared key that is used for authentication and data encryption.